WDI-SEA/jquery-todo-ATX/README.md

 ## Instructions

 Create a single page todo app, where you can add items to a list (things to do).
-Everything should go away if the page is refreshed, and there is no need to persist items to a database.
+Everything should go away if the page is refreshed.

 ## Bonus (Optional Section)